bplmaps/lmec-main-site/content/research/appointments.md

 #### Requests to View Materials

 Appointments are required in order to make a visit to the Rare Maps Reading Room.
-As a standard, appointment require four days advance notice, though special accommodations can occassionally be granted.
+As a standard, appointments require four days advance booking, though special accommodations can occassionally be granted.

 Requests for materials and appointment scheduling is conducted through the online [Aeon system](https://readingroom.bpl.org/).
 You will need to register for an Aeon account (which is distinct from a BPL catalog library card account) online, and at your first visit you will need to validate your registration by showing your library research card.